Research Context

 A: Tirzepatide is a dual agonist targeting both GLP-1 and GIP receptors, while Semaglutide is a single agonist targeting only GLP-1 receptors.
 The addition of GIP receptor agonism in Tirzepatide has been shown to produce superior weight loss (~20-22% vs ~15-17%), improved glycemic control, and enhanced gastrointestinal tolerability compared to GLP-1-only compounds.
 GIP appears to moderate the nausea commonly associated with GLP-1 receptor activation.

-Q: How does Tirzepatide compare to Retatrutide (RT)?
+Q: How does Tirzepatide compare to Retatrutide (Reta)?

 Q: Can Tirzepatide be stacked with Semaglutide or Retatrutide in research protocols?